Image: Merino ram judging at the Canterbury A&P Show. The breeders and handlers wear lab coats.

 My group and I looked into wildlife conservation and human-otter relations.
 We carried out ethnographic research that later influenced our design; my favourite part was the hours spent observing the otters!
 Ever since I have been interested in multispecies ethnography and designing with animals.

-I’m starting my Masters research project this year, and I’m interested in learning what animals have to teach us, and exploring our interdependent relationships with them.
+I’m starting my Masters research project this year, and I’m interested in learning what NZ dairy cows have to teach us, and exploring our interdependent relationships with them.

 I approach my research with care, humility, and vulnerability to tell stories about these relationships through design.